alephium/docs/docs/misc/FAQ.md

 The [DEX contracts](https://github.com/alephium/alephium-dex/tree/master/contracts) have been thoroughly tested by the core developers, making them reliable and efficient.
 They can easily be forked and used for projects.

-Alephium’s DeFi is continuously expanding and you can check all deployed DEXes on [Coingecko](https://www.coingecko.com/en/coins/alephium) and on [Alph.land](alph.land).
+Alephium’s DeFi is continuously expanding and you can check all deployed DEXes on [Coingecko][coingecko-alph-link] and on [Alph.land][alph-land-link].

 ### Is there any dApps on Alephium?

 Most of what has been built on Alephium so far is listed on the [Awesome Alephium repository](https://github.com/alephium/awesome-alephium).
 To add your contribution, submit a Pull Request!

-There’s also [Alph.land](alph.land), a community-made platform that contains a list of most dApps deployed on the Mainnet.
+There’s also [Alph.land][alph-land-link], a community-made platform that contains a list of most dApps deployed on the Mainnet.

 Alephium is still at a very early stage and the infrastructure (including a [bridge](https://github.com/alephium/wormhole-fork)) and documentation to ease the development of dApps is continuously being worked on.
 Alephium has a number of [well-maintained prototypes](https://docs.alephium.org/dapps/ecosystem#prototypes) that can be used as a basis or inspiration for your project.